ykpivot/concourse-pcf-usage-report/README.md

 TBD
 ---
 ### How to setup and run the sample pipeline

-If you want to see the full sample pipeline provided in action, here is how you can set it up on your own Concourse server:
+Here is how you can set up the pipeline on your own Concourse server:

 ##### Pre-requisites to setup this example on your Concourse server